Consumer medicine information

 Each time you start a new treatment cycle, be sure you understand exactly how many capsules of each strength you need to take on each day of dosing.

-Temozolomide Juno comes in different strength capsules (shown on the outer label in ‘mg’).
+Temozolomide JUNO comes in different strength capsules (shown on the outer label in ‘mg’).
 Each strength is a different colour.
-Depending on the dose of Temozolomide Juno that your doctor prescribes, you may have to take several capsules on each dosing day of the treatment cycle.
+Depending on the dose of Temozolomide JUNO that your doctor prescribes, you may have to take several capsules on each dosing day of the treatment cycle

+Be sure you understand exactly how many capsules you need to take of each strength.
 Ask your doctor or pharmacist to write down the number of each strength (include colour) that you need to take on each dosing day.

 Be sure you know exactly which days are your dosing days.

+Be sure you review the dose with your health care provider each time you start a new cycle.
 Sometimes the dose or the mix of capsules you need to take will be different from the last cycle.

 Once you take the medicine home, if you are confused or unsure about how to take your dose, call for re-instruction before beginning the treatment cycle.
+Errors in how you take this medicine may have serious health consequences.

-When to take Temozolomide Juno
+When to take it

+Take Temozolomide JUNO without food at least one hour before a meal.
 It is good practice to take it at about the same time each day.

 If vomiting occurs after you take your capsules, do not take another dose that day.